Hossain-Altaf/SWE-250-Android/README.md

-# travel_asst
+# A Travel Assistant App

-A new Flutter project.
+A Flutter project.
+This app will guide any traveler from beginig to end and make his/her tour more comfortable.

 ## Getting Started